Convex hypersurface theory in contact topology: A convexity criterion

 Let $Y$ be a closed manifold of dimension $n$.
-A smooth function $f: Y \to \R$ is \emph{Morse} if all the critical points of $f$ (i.e., points $p\in Y$ such that $df(p)=0$) are \emph{nondegenerate}, i.e., there exists a coordinate chart around $p$ such that locally $f$ takes the form
+A smooth function $f: Y \to \R$ is \emph{Morse} if all the critical points of $f$ (i.e., points $p\in Y$ such that $df(p)=0$) are \emph{nondegenerate}, i.e., there exist local coordinates $x_1,\dots,x_n$ about $p$ such that locally $f$ takes the form